chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

 ## Flux Components

-Fluxes are the fundamental building blocks in DeepFlex.jl.
+Fluxes are the fundamental building blocks in HydroModels.jl.
 They define the mathematical relationships between variables in your hydrological system.

 ### HydroFlux